Kick the Heat Lamp:

 These chicks, at just 16 days old in a 70 degree F house, are clearly not using their heat plate overnight anymore.
 So much for 95 degrees minus 5 degrees a week, huh?

 One disadvantage to heat plates is that many of them cannot be used for chicks kept in an area where the temperatures may drop below 50 degrees Fahrenheit.
 This means that chicks must be brooded inside or in a heated outbuilding any time of the year that it may be colder than that at any point in the day or overnight.
 If considering a heat plate for an outdoor brooder, it is wise to investigate the temperatures it will be effective at before settling on which to buy!
 Another disadvantage is that they often aren’t big enough for large broods of chicks.
-Even those labeled for use with 20 chicks usually are only large enough for about half of that number for the length of time that the chicks will use it.
-But for those that only raise 5-10 chicks at a time, those heat plates are plenty large enough.
+Even those labeled for use with 20 chicks usually are only large enough for that number at first, but 20 chicks will quickly outgrow that size of plate.
+However, for those that only raise 5-10 chicks at a time, those heat plates are plenty large enough.
 A third potential disadvantage to heat plates is the upfront cost.
 Heat plates are much more expensive than clamp lamps and heat bulbs.
 However, that upfront cost is made up for in electricity use, as within a few weeks of using it, most heat plates will have paid for themselves in electricity savings versus a 250 watt heat bulb.

 One last thing that might be thought of as a disadvantage for heat plates—chicks have wings, and they poop where they perch!
 Yuck!